The League of Women Voters is Turning 100!

 Today we are faced with many challenges that threaten to compromise our democracy.
 Our efforts to support voting rights and to fight against voter suppression and discrimination at the local, state and national levels have been very successful, and this has been achieved primarily by educating and empowering voters, circulating special petitions, and intervening in several critical court cases.

-The League’s historic commitment to register, educate and mobilize voters is not only stronger, but more effective than ever, utilizing such tools as Voter's Edge—a cutting-edge election information website utilized by millions of voters each election cycle.
+The League’s historic commitment to register, educate and mobilize voters is not only stronger, but more effective than ever, utilizing such tools as Vote411.org—a cutting-edge election information website utilized by millions of voters each election cycle.
+As we look to a vibrant future on the threshold of our next 100 years, the League is excited that dedicated members across South Carolina continue to steadily attract significant numbers of activists who share the League’s commitment to Making Democracy Work.